Your glutes and legs are the biggest muscle groups in your body, so no matter how much you hate leg day, you’ve got to give your lower body some love.

 Get some cardio into your lower body workout with sprints.
 According to research in The Journal of Physiology even 30-second all-out sprints improves oxygen delivery to leg muscles.

 You don’t know squat about testosterone.
-A study published in the European Journal of Applied Physiology and Occupational Physiology had men doing four sets of 10 reps of squats to find that there were significant changes in testosterone levels afterward.
+A study published in the European Journal of Applied Physiology and Occupational Physiology had men doing 4 sets of 4 to 6 reps of weighted barbell squats to find that there were significant changes in testosterone levels afterward.

 Lunges aren’t just for your quads, hamstrings and glutes.
 It also works your abs, if you do them properly, reports Harvard Health.
 So make sure you engage your core as you rise up and into lunges.